ospf2fullstack/Obsidian/Technologies/Kubernetes (k8s).md

 >[!key definitions]
 >*Pod* - One or more containers.
 Best practice is one container per pod bc kube can mark the entire pod unhealthy.
 >*Replica Set* - (sets of pods) specify the number of pods available.
->*Replication Controller* - being deprecated with replica set
+>*Replication Controller* - being deprecated with replica set.
+>*template* - specifies the details from the pod deployment to match the configuration of original deployment pod.

 ## Pod
 ![[Kubernetes (k8s)#required fields for deployment.yml]]